 Every show is different, but as a guide, I typically require:

 Clear line of sight of stage - sometimes I like a lock off or TX monitor too.
 I have worked from OB trucks etc too.

 - Proper duplex / open talkback system - IE not Motorola radios…. unless they’ve been duplex rigged.
 I am very used to all manner of matrix switch systems and the standard 2 channel belt pack for smaller shows.
 Obviously noise cancelling Peltors for on stage rock shows etc. I ask for double muff ears please.
 I can sometimes bring my own set depending on your system.
 I can also help you design the comms system for the show in pre-production if that's helpful.

 - No camera operators or followspots should be on the same ring as showcall.

 - Followspots should be on a separate channel to either the LD or a spot caller.
 I don’t call followspots on complex shows.

 - Camera operators need to take direction from the camera director / vision mixer.
 I don’t call cameras on complex shows.

 - Show trained technicians that know how to take and execute cues - people who wait for the ‘GO’ command!

-- A Show Director to do all the herding and running around on stage - this is someone with clout who knows what the show looks like and is prepared to boss everyone around.
+- A Show Director / Producer / 1st AD to do all the herding and running around on stage - this is someone with clout who knows what the show looks like and is prepared to boss everyone around.
 This person needs to be wirelessly connected for comms.
-If I end up doing this, then I can’t concentrate on notating and plotting the show during rehearsals.

-I am totally familiar with pyro cues, autocue (prompting) multi-screen graphics, backstage calls, FOH announcements, celebrities, last minute craziness, televised events, no sleep, click tracks, bar counting etc etc.
+I don't whinge, I'm discreet and I am totally familiar with pyro cues, autocue (prompting) multi-screen graphics, click tracks, backstage calls, FOH announcements, celebrities, last minute craziness, screaming people, no food, no sleep etc etc.